 On June 16, 2016, the ROE entered into a lease agreement with the Sterling Community Unit School District #5 for one classroom located at 506 West Fourth Street, Sterling, Illinois.
-The term of the lease is effective from July 1, 2018 through June 30, 2019, with monthly rent of \$341.
+The ROE has renewed the lease each subsequent fiscal year.
+The renewed lease agreement requires monthly lease payments of \$350 from July 1, 2019 through June 30, 2020.